Tanvir-13EEE/A-Novel-Multi-Stream-Spectral-Transformer/README.md

-# AI Generated Universal Synthetic Image Detection
+# A Multi-Stream Spectral Transformer for Universal Synthetic Image Detection

 A research project focused on detecting **AI-generated synthetic images** using deep learning and explainable AI techniques.
 This project implements a baseline detector using **VGG16**, evaluates it on the **CiFake dataset**, and explores **artifact explainability using Grad-CAM and LLM-based interpretation**.